nir/jupylet/docs/programmers_reference_guide/synthesis.rst

 You can read more about it in the Wikipedia article on the `Harmonic series <https://en.wikipedia.org/wiki/Harmonic_series_(music)>`_.

-OK, it's time to put all together into a synthesizer inspired by the sound of the `Roland TB-303 Bass Line <https://en.wikipedia.org/wiki/Roland_TB-303>`_.
+OK, it's time to put it all together into a synthesizer inspired by the sound of the `Roland TB-303 Bass Line <https://en.wikipedia.org/wiki/Roland_TB-303>`_.
 The distinctive sound of the TB-303 is created by sweeping the cutoff frequency of a resonant lowpass filter from an initial high cutoff frequency down to the frequency of the note being played.
 To implement the sweep we